Anton Roux

-Anton Roux (born 5 June 1981) is a former South African cricketer who is the current fielding coach of the Sri Lanka Men's National Cricket Team.
+Anton Roux (born 5 June 1981) is a former South African cricketer who is the current bowling coach of the South Africa Men's National Cricket Team.

 Early life

 Roux was born in New York City to South African parents.
 He moved back to South Africa aged five, playing both underage representative cricket and football, and later attended Pretoria Boys High School.

 Playing career

 At South African domestic level, Roux played for Northerns.
 An off-spinner and competent lower-order batsman, he made his first-class and List-A debut during the 2007–08 season.
 He retired at the end of the following season to concentrate on his coaching career.

 Coaching career

 In the 2005 and 2006 Dutch seasons, Roux served as playing coach of the Amstelveen-based Amsterdamsche Cricket Club (ACC), which plays in the top-level Topklasse competition.
 During his playing career in South Africa, he held a coaching position with the University of Pretoria's academy, and he later served as head coach of the Northerns Cricket Academy, following his retirement from playing.